slavielle/grabbag/doc/path.md

 ## Path arrays

-A path array is a PHP array gathering paths in order to produce structured arrays.
+A query is a PHP array gathering paths in order to produce structured arrays.

 __Example :__
 ```php